pyfusion/pyfusion/pyfusion/documentation/development/tests/index.rst

 nosetests pyfusion/test/generated_tests.py:TestSQLCheckMDSPlusH1Connection

-don't suppress stdout on tests that pass nosetests -s pyfusion
+don't suppress stdout on tests that pass

-nosetests -s pyfusion/test/generated_tests.py:TestSQLCheckDataHistory
+This is supposed to find all test in the path, but some are deliberately hidden as they are meant to be executed under program control for both SQL and no SQL nosetests -s pyfusion

+Note that some tests may fail or not be possible to execute in the "-s" mode  - the ones below do work. nosetests -s pyfusion/test/generated_tests.py:TestSQLCheckDataHistory

 mdsplus tests:
 nosetests -vs pyfusion/acquisition/MDSPlus/tests.py
+nosetests -vs acquisition/MDSPlus/tests.py:TestRefactoredMDSLocal

 avoid net access:
 nosetests -a '!net' pyfusion

 needs mdsip service to be running on 8000 with copy of test_tree included here, and h1data shot 58123 in the path